A new proof of gluing formula for analytic torsion forms: Abstract

 \section{Abstract}

-{ By extending the author's prior work \cite{Yantorsions} to the family case, this paper presents a new proof of the gluing formula for the analytic torsion forms, considerably simplifying the proof given by Puchol-Zhang-Zhu \cite{puchol2020adiabatic}. }
+{ By extending the author's prior work \cite{Yantorsions} to the family case, this paper presents a new proof of the gluing formula for analytic torsion forms, considerably simplifying the proof given by Puchol-Zhang-Zhu \cite{puchol2020adiabatic}.
+It is expected that this new proof will enhance the exploration of the higher Cheeger-M\"uller theorem for general flat bundles. }